Bell's Inequalities Revisited

 while detector B is oriented at 1200

-2.3 The two electron's magnetic orientations or tilts of any individual pair are identical
+2.3 The two electron's magnetic orientations or tilts of any individual pair are opposite

-Figure 2 represents 12 pairs, which angular tilts are represented counter clock wise with respect to the electron's trajectory.
+Figure 2 represents 12 electrons, which angular tilts are represented counter clockwise with respect to their trajectory.

 2.4 Green versus Red measures